 In this post, you’ll learn how to train your juvenile dog to be alone without experiencing the extremes of separation anxiety.

-Realistically, the answer depends on the age of your puppy.
+This answer depends on the age of your puppy.

 Training your pup to use pee pads is a wonderful way to acclimate him to a schedule so that he knows there’s a safe, designated spot to relieve himself inside.